codatio/codat-docs/docs/payables/bill-pay-kit.md

 2. Supplier record

     Bills should always correspond to a supplier that issued them.
 Use the [List suppliers](https://docs.codat.io/sync-for-payables-v2-api#/operations/list-suppliers) endpoint to check that the relevant supplier exists and then associate it with the bill.
-You can use querying to retrieve only suppliers with unpaid bills or suppliers created within a specific timeframe.
+You can use querying to retrieve only active suppliers or suppliers created within a specific timeframe.
 If the supplier doesn't exist, you can create it using the [Create supplier](https://docs.codat.io/sync-for-payables-v2-api#/operations/create-suppliers) endpoint.

 Use the [Upload bill attachment](https://docs.codat.io/sync-for-payables-v2-api#/operations/upload-bill-attachment) endpoint to assign an attachment against a specific `billId`.
 This ensures your accounts payable flow has a full audit trail for your SMB and confirms the legitimacy and accuracy of the transaction in the accounting platform.